Ocular Business Myopathy

 The first exercise to “try on a new lens” is easy and can be done in the comfort of your own home, your office or the nearest cozy coffee establishment.
 Buy a few books that your friends or business associates keep recommending to you and actually READ them.
 Digest the words with the intention of determining how the ideas expressed can help you understand your current business issues better or how they can help you correct your long term vision.
 Compare their ideas with the world as you see it.
 Look for those ideas and concepts that give you a clearer image of your current surroundings and challenge you to refocus.
 Then put some into practice.

 2. Create Community With Mentors That Will Challenge You

 The second vision improvement activity is to intentionally create fellowship with others in your industry who appear to be winning in those areas where your vision has become dull.
-You can do this through becoming more active in a local trade association like the ABC, AGC or CFMA or just call up an colleague in the industry and ask for some time over lunch to discuss what they are doing in their businesses or jobs that appear to be working.
-Be willing to share with them your view on the issues as well.
+You can do this through becoming more active in a local trade association like the ABC, AGC or CFMA or just call up a colleague in the industry and ask for some time over lunch to discuss what they are doing in their businesses or jobs that appear to be working.
+Be willing to share them your view on the issues as well.

 3. Repeat Continuously

 Finally (and most importantly) no matter how you choose to “try on” your new business lens, make sure you choose the one that gives you the clearest vision and then keep it on.
 Just like our physical bodies, our business vision will become cloudy and blurred again if we don’t keep up these exercises.
 Embrace the new, vibrant business landscape and look for those answers that were hidden before.